 Here is the shot made by one of Stellina’s users.

 Vespera is a well-thought smart telescope with a camera.
-It has the simplest way of setting up and can be transported from one location to other thanks to its high portability.
+It has the simplest way of setting up and can be transported from one location to another thanks to its high portability.
 As you have already understood the Kickstarter community is really excited about the product and like the concept, Vaonis team wants to transfer.

 We hope the new version will be more functional as a telescope and act like an eyepiece.
-Do you have plans of releasing new version guys?
+Do you have plans of releasing the new version guys?